 With history of more than 1500 years old, Venice is one of the most visited tourist destinations in the world.
 This city in Italy has 117 island and numerous canals, ancient Gothic architecture and ancient monuments.
 For all people who are looking for the next great travel adventure this is the place to go, offering Italian cuisine, churches dating hundreds of years ago and famous tourist landmarks.

 The most famous bridge in Venice is the Rialto Bridge being the first stone bridge made by Antonio da Ponte.
 Nowadays the traveling is made easier by hub operating from there.
 When looking at Venice, there is no quiet spot.
+There are so many things to do in this romantic city.
 This city is very populated and filled with tourists around the world almost all going to the food market apart from the post office.

 Palazzo Ducale is another must see in Venice.
 This represents the most Gothic architecture in the city with beautiful waterfront view.
 This Palace includes the Scala d’Oro, a ceremonial staircase and Sala del Maggior Consiglio a Councel Chamber.
 Palazzo Ducale was originally constructed in the 9th century and it is still filled with paintings that look like a museum.